-- adding ESG performance as one of the key performance indicators (KPIs) when making any investment decisions; and - requiring the investment team to consider whether there are significant non-compliance of ESG issues with the proposed investment projects and report in the investment proposals.
+- incorporating ESG performance as one of the key performance indicators (KPIs) when making any investment decisions; and - requiring the investment team to consider whether there are significant non-compliance ESG issues happened with the proposed investment projects and to report such issues in the investment proposals.

-During the Reporting Period, all the new investment proposals indicated that no significant non-compliances of ESG issues have been identified.
+During the Reporting Period, all the new investment proposals indicated that no significant non-compliance ESG issues have been identified.
 Therefore, we consider that we have achieved Target 5 during the Reporting Period.